raspberrypilearning/hows-your-day/en/step_8.md

 ## What next?

-If you are following the [Introduction to micro:bit](https://projects.raspberrypi.org/en/raspberrypi/microbit-intro) path, you can move on to the [Active assistant!](https://projects.raspberrypi.org/en/projects/active-assistant) project.
-In this project, you will make a a version of your favourite party game to play with your friends and family.
+If you are following the [Introduction to micro:bit](https://projects.raspberrypi.org/en/raspberrypi/microbit-intro) path, you can move on to the [Active assistant](https://projects.raspberrypi.org/en/projects/active-assistant) project.
+In this project, you will make a version of your favourite party game to play with your friends and family.

 --- no-print ---